mjholub/LibRate/README.md

 ### **Other**
   - [ ] Extended configurability
+  - [ ] Signed builds and security mechanisms preventing federation with modified versions of LibRate
   - [ ] Admin panel
   - [ ] Events, federating with Mobilizon
   - [ ] Federated merch and works marketplace, possibly an alternative to Bandcamp